nythrox/effects.js/README.md

 - programming in direct-style (like async await - but for any data structure: streams, arrays, etc)
 - combining monads
 - maintaining pure (referentially transparent) code while working with effects
-- many control flow constructs can be expressed with only algebraic effects: async/await, coroutines/fibers, generators, exceptions, backtracking, and more
+- many control flow constructs can be expressed with only algebraic effects: async/await, coroutines/fibers, generators, exceptions, backtracking, hooks, and more

 It's easier to understand what it allows by seeing it in action: